A peaceful town famous for cherry blossoms and a one-of-a-kind wooden arch bridge

 Close to Hiroshima ) and Miyakojima, the castle town of Iwakuni has some distinctive features.
 The beautiful, seasonal flower gardens of Kikko Park , the soaring arches of Kintaikyo Bridge , impressive views from Iwakuni Castle and the unique sacred white snakes of Iwakuni make it a rewarding destination to visit.

 - The striking five-arched Kintai Bridge

 - Iwakuni Castle and views from Mt.
 Shiroyama

-Reach Iwakuni via local train or shinkansen.
+Reach Iwakuni via local train, Shinkansen bullet train, or via airport.

 Hike or ride the convenient Iwakunijo Ropeway up to the impressive Iwakuni Castle .
 Visit the castle museum with samurai armor and artifacts and admire the views across the city from the top floor.

 Built in homage to the original castle constructed here in 1608, this 1962 reconstruction captures the essence of the original.
 See the ruins of the former Iwakuni Castle at this site.

 When you head back down, make sure to stop off at Kashiwabara Art Museum, where you'll find interesting exhibitions concerning the lives of local samurai, and the armor they wore.
 The authenticity of the museum's take on samurai history is underscored by their title for this part of their exhibits: Life and Death Culture.

 History and beauty at Kikko Park